usai729/nervesparks-backend/README.md

 - `/api/dealer/add/deal [POST]` To add deals to dealership.<br>
 - `/api/dealer/sold [GET]` To view all vehicles dealership has sold along with owner info.<br>
   <br>
-  Steps to start the backend server:<br>
+  Steps to start the backend server:

 ```
   npm install